keboola/connection-docs/components/writers/bi-tools/tableau/index.md

 For Google Drive, you may also select the destination folder.
 For Dropbox, the destination folder is always `Apps\Keboola Connection Writer V2\`.
-For writing to Tableau Server, you need to enter the credentials using the **Setup Credentials** button:
+For writing to Tableau Server, you need to enter the credentials using the **Set up Credentials** button:

 {: .image-popup}
 ![Screenshot - Tableau Server Authorization](/components/writers/bi-tools/tableau/tableau-8.png)